K9TX/K9TX/README.md

 # 👋 Hey there, I'm Kartik Tripathi!

 Welcome to my GitHub!
 I'm a passionate **Full Stack Developer** who loves building scalable, secure, and user-friendly applications.
-My expertise lies in combining the power of **Java & Spring Boot** on the backend with the flexibility and responsiveness of **React & Next.js** on the frontend.
+My expertise lies in combining the power of **python - Django** on the backend with the flexibility and responsiveness of **React & Next.js** on the frontend.

 ---